 The fintech unicorn has made clear its interest to work with education bodies to produce high calibre talent to meet Revolut’s global growth needs — skills which are heavily centered around Artificial Intelligence, Machine Learning, Data Science, and UI/UX design.

-Ahead of its launch in Singapore in several weeks, Revolut has attributed their decision of making Singapore its Asia Pacific headquarters to the city-state’s fintech friendly regulator framework and entrepreneurial environment.
+Ahead of its launch in Singapore, Revolut has attributed their decision of making Singapore its Asia Pacific headquarters to the city-state’s fintech friendly regulator framework and entrepreneurial environment.
 Singaporean in turn showed great interest in their service with over 150,000 customers having already signed up for their waitlist.

 Revolut’s explosive growth is a known fact to most in the industry, shortly after signing up 3 million users, the London fintech darling announced that they now have 4 million users and their sights are set on reaching 100 million users within the next for years.